 Vancouver Community College

-- 97% of recent graduates satisfied/very satisfied with their education
+- 93% of VCC grads are satisfied with their education

 - 90% of VCC grads are employed after graduating

 - 375 Indigenous students enrolled at VCC annually

 - Average VCC class size is 21 students